 On this page

-• Translational Applications and Tools
+• Applications and Tools

 1. What we Do

-2. Translational Applications & Engineering
+2. Translational Applications & Tools

-Translational Applications and Engineering
+Translational Applications & Tools

-We also build data infrastructure, applications and data products to support translational use of patient data in a secure, scalable, collaborative way to bridge the gap between the clinic and research.
+We build data infrastructure, applications and data products to support translational use of patient data in a secure, scalable, collaborative way to bridge the gap between the clinic and research.

 All documentation about Data Science Lab Tools and best practices can also be found on the Fred Hutch Biomedical Data Science Wiki.

-Research Applications and Tools
+Applications and Tools

 PROOF